top of page

 B: Elizabeth, Pigot - I shall have much to write upon my arrival in the Capital

-JP: Super! - we anticipate immensely your off-colour epistles
+JP(bows): We do anticipate immensely your off-colour epistles so fantastical

-E: How very disappointing - tho' perchance 'tis best to avoid the Ancients, my Lord (both snort)
+E: How very disappointing - tho’ perchance ‘tis best to avoid the Ancients, my Lord (both cackle)

 B: Thank you, my sweet and amiable Mama (finely-carved nostrils flare) - anon all!
 Elizabeth, Pigot, Mrs. P (B waves, without an excess of sorrow)